onewby/bus-boards/README.md

 - Search for stops
 - View all scheduled departures for a 2-hour period
   - View services in the past or future that exist in the current dataset
-  - Filter by stance and/or operator
+  - Filter by stance, intermediate stop and/or operator
 - See the realtime location of buses where available